-Based on the proposed routing of the Amber RFC, we can state the following facts:
+Based on the routing of the RFC Amber, we can state the following facts:

-- all principal lines are electrified environmental benefit, lower costs of carriers, - most of the other lines (alternative and diversionary line) are electrified environmental benefit, lower costs of carriers, - different electric power supply systems it is somewhat a hindering factor because transport companies have to accommodate to multiple systems by the purchase of expensive hybrid engines, - all lines have 1 435 mm gauge it is not necessary to change gauge during transport, - infrastructure included in the corridor has sufficient free capacity for increase in rail freight transport performances affected by the Amber RFC services except the line Divača and Koper.
-The utilization of this line is 98% because there are 82 trains/day on this single-track line, - most included railway lines do not reach the required parameters for running long trains of 740 m, as defined in the TEN-T Regulation (1315/2013/EU Art.
+- all principal lines are electrified environmental benefit, lower costs of carriers, - most of the other lines (alternative and diversionary line) are electrified environmental benefit, lower costs of carriers, - different electric power supply systems it is somewhat a hindering factor because transport companies have to accommodate to multiple systems by the purchase of expensive hybrid engines, - all lines have 1 435 mm gauge it is not necessary to change gauge duringtransport, - infrastructure included in the corridor has sufficient free capacity for increase in rail freight transport performances affected by the RFC Amber services except the line Divača and Koper.
+The utilization of this line is 98% because there are 82 trains/day on this single-trackline, - most included railway lines do not reach the required parameters for running long trains of 740 m, as defined in the TEN-T Regulation (1315/2013/EU Art.
 39(2a)(ii)), - some principal railway lines included do not reach the highest level of axle load need for reconstruction/modernization, - the Slovak Republic has all principal lines at the highest level of axle load which is 22,5 tons according to TEN-T Regulation Art.
-39(2a)(ii), - need for complete the ERTMS (European Rail Traffic Management System) on the principal corridor lines complying with the interoperability requirements, as also laid down in the TEN-T Regulation Art.
+39(2a)(ii), - need for complete the ERTMS (European Rail Traffic Management System) on the principal corridor lines - complying with the interoperability requirements, as also laid down in the TEN-T Regulation Art.
 39(2a)(iii) and defined in the European Deployment Plan (EDP) and National Implementation Plans.
-The currently applicable EDP is included in the Commission Implementing Regulation (EU) 2017/6 of 5 January 2017 on the European Rail Traffic Management System European deployment plan, - routing creates the transport potential for international rail freight transport in the south north/east direction, - routing creates the transport potential for international rail freight transport in the direction of countries outside the EU EU/Amber RFC countries, - possible connection of broad-gauge line in the Republic of Poland with the principal corridor route, - routing improves connection of intermodal transport terminals in the member states concerned and provides direct routing for intermodal consignments from the Port of Koper, - facilitates transport connection between the Adriatic Sea port in the Republic of Slovenia and inland waterway ports on the Danube in Hungary and the Slovak Republic, - supports the development of rail transport with the Republic of Serbia, - potentially improves rail transport across the EU eastern border and on the land bridge between Europe and Asia.
+The currently applicable EDP is included in the Commission Implementing Regulation (EU) 2017/6 of 5 January 2017 on the European Rail Traffic Management System European deployment plan, - routing creates the transport potential for international rail freight transport in the south north/east direction, - routing creates the transport potential for international rail freight transport in the direction of countries outside the EU EU/RFC Amber countries, - possible connection of broad-gauge line in the Republic of Poland with the principal corridor route, - routing improves connection of intermodal transport terminals in the member states concerned and provides direct routing for intermodal consignments from the Port of Koper, - facilitates transport connection between the Adriatic Sea port in the Republic of Slovenia and inland waterway ports on the Danube in Hungary and the Slovak Republic, - supports the development of rail transport with the Republic of Serbia, - potentially improves rail transport across the EU eastern border and on the land bridge between Europe and Asia.

-3.6 SWOT analysis of Amber corridor
+3.9 SWOT analysis of RFC Amber

-The Amber rail freight corridor will become operational on 30.01.2019.
-In order to determine its direction and development, it is important to make the most objective assessment of the current inputs of the internal and external environments by which it is affected.
-The several methods and tools deal with the strategic planning of which SWOT analysis was selected for the purpose of selecting the strategic direction of the Amber RFC.
+RFC Amber became operational on 30.01.2019.
+In order to determine its direction and development, it was important to make the most objective assessment of the current inputs of the internal and external environments by which it was affected.
+The several methods and tools deal with the strategic planning of which SWOT analysis was selected for the purpose of selecting the strategic direction of the RFC Amber.

-Using quantified evaluation of internal and external environment it was found by comparison of vectors: Offensive strategy, as model strategy for the Amber RFC.
+Using quantified evaluation of internal and external environment it was found by comparison of vectors: Offensive strategy, as model strategy for the RFC Amber.
 Graphical representation of matrix of model strategies with initial strategy for the Amber corridor is shown in diagram below.